MichaelLearnstoAct/MichaelLearnstoAct/README.md

-Michael learns to act, first step is challenging.
+Michael learns to act.
+First step is challenging.